 As a cloud administrator, you can make Cloud Assembly cloud templates available in the Service Broker catalog by adding a Cloud Assembly content source and sharing the templates.
 The cloud templates are the specifications for services or applications that you can deploy to your cloud providers.

 After you import the cloud templates, you share them with project members so that they can deploy the templates.
-At the request time, the blueprint is deployed to cloud zone account region or datastore that supports the blueprint requirements.
+At the request time, the cloud template is deployed to cloud zone account region or datastore that supports the cloud template requirements.

 - Select .

-- Enter the Name and Description for this content source.
+- Enter the Name for this content source.

-The validation process verifies the number of released blueprints that are in all projects in Cloud Assembly.
+The validation process tests the connection and provides the number of released cloud templates that are associated with the project in Cloud Assembly.

 - Click Create and Import.

-The released blueprints are imported into Service Broker, shared in the catalog, and deployable.
+The released cloud templates are imported into Service Broker, shared in the catalog, and deployable.

 What to do next